ALEENAPSABU/LGMVIP-DataScience/lgm/vip/readme.md

 TASK 4:Exploratory data analysis on "TERROISM" Dataset.

-The first two are of beginner level and the other two are of intermediate level
+The first two are of beginner level and the other two are of intermediate level.